varunrandery/roon-remote/README.md

    *  On Windows, install from the above link.
    *  On macOS, install using Homebrew: `brew install node` (if you don't have Homebrew install from the link).
    *  On Linux, you can use your distribution's package manager, but make sure it installs a recent version of Node.js.
-Otherwise just install from the above link.
+Otherwise, just install from the above link.

 2. Check that you are running node 5.x or higher by typing: `node -v`
 #### Set up the server